Diesen Artikel auf deutsch lesen.

 I haven’t visited a client or held a presentation in person for more than a year now.
 I did not stop working, nor has the nature of my work changed very much.
 Thanks to the internet, what needed to be done in physical proximity now works as good or even better remotely from home, because there are video conferencing apps like Zoom or Microsoft Teams.
 Or WebEx, Skype, GotoMeeting, Google Meet, or Whereby.

-(In fact, I was in calls at least once with all of them.
+(In fact, I was in calls at least once with each of those apps.
 Nobody ever asked me to attend a FaceTime group call to discuss any business subject, by the way.).

 Turns out that Keynote requires more attention and careful use for remote presentations than PowerPoint does.
 Say I’m in a Zoom call or a Teams meeting and I want to share my presentation.
 With two monitors, I can view the presenter view on one screen and share the second screen with the slides.
 That works in PowerPoint as well as in Keynote.
 Just remember to enable “Allow app switching while presenting” in the Keynote preferences, otherwise you won’t be able to, well, switch to other apps without ending the presentation.
 And while the PowerPoint presentation stays visible on your screen when not active, your Keynote slides disappear from view once you hit cmd-tab.
 Again, your mileage may vary, but that’s not useful for me.